-Finally, Probably Approximately Correct (PAC) learning (Valiant, 1984; Anthony and Biggs, 1992; Kearns and Vazirani, 1994a) makes a number of different assumptions.
+8. Probably Approximately Correct (PAC).
+This framework makes a number of different assumptions (Valiant, 1984; Anthony and Biggs, 1992; Kearns and Vazirani, 1994).
 Both positive and negative evidence are permitted (a).
 Noise and queries are not permitted (b,c).
-Convergence need only be approximate (d), but the learner must succeed for any kind of data presentation, both non-full and uncomputable (E,F).
-What counts as convergence is tied to the degree of "non-fullness" of the data presentation.
+Convergence need only be approximate (d), but the learner must succeed for any kind of data presentation, both non-complete and uncomputable (E,F).
+What counts as convergence is tied to the degree of "non-completeness" of the data presentation.